 Additional roles include Atalanta (Xerxes) in a concert performance at the Berliner Philharmonie; Belinda (Dido& Aeneas) and Spring, Mystery and Nymph (Fairy Queen), both with the New London Consort; Diana, Galathea and Dori in La Pastorale a San Souci - a fully staged production of solo & duo cantatas by C.H.
 Graun with the I Confidenti ensemble, performed in the Schlossteater im Neuen Palais, San Souci, Potsdam;

 Over the years she has collaborated with conductors such as Alessandro de Marchi, Howard Arman, James Gaffigan, Gabriele Ferro, David Stern, Asher Fisch, Philip Pickett, Nir Kabaretti, Sebastien Rouland, Werner Ehrhardt, Christoph Spering and Laurence Cummings, among others.

 The soprano is a graduate of the Israeli Opera Young Artists Program (Opera Studio), where she has sung many operatic roles, among which Pamina, Papagena and Serpina.
-In 2006, she alternately sang both roles of Susanna and Barbarina in a co-production of "Le nozze di Figaro" with the Haifa Symphony Orchestra.
+She also alternately sang both roles of Susanna and Barbarina in a co-production of Le nozze di Figaro with the Haifa Symphony Orchestra.

 Ms. Marbach has been awarded various scholarships by the Ronen Foundation, the America-Israel Cultural Foundation, the Israel Vocal Arts Institute (IVAI), the Buchmann-Heiman Foundation, the Sidonia Bercovich foundation, the Gotthard Schierse Foundation, the Emma Budge Foundation and the Mishkovski Memorial Fund.